 When you understand the working components of Google’s new API for Google My Business, you can enhance your Google My Business profile for the best optimization possible.

 What’s The Story Behind Google My Business API?

-Google’s new API was introduced about a month ago on December 15, 2015.
+Google’s new API was introduced on December 15, 2015.
 The idea and goal behind Google My Business API is that it makes it easier for third parties and large businesses to implement changes on the Google My Business Platform.

 The new API also makes it easier to publish updates to your customers that are directly reflected on Google Maps and search.

 Until recently, Google My Business API was only available to Adwords API users.
 These users were managing more than 50 locations under Google Adwords manual feeds.

 Now, the platform is accessible to developers or business owners who are looking to enhance their Google My Business Profiles.